AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### 2.1  Project Motivation  <a name="ProjectMotivation"></a>

-Global warming is one of the most critical challenges of our time, and to address it effectively, we need more detailed information on where and when greenhouse gas emissions occur.
+In 2024, global carbon dioxide (CO₂) emissions reached a record 41.6 billion metric tons, equivalent to covering nearly 1.5 million football fields with a one-meter-thick layer of CO₂ ([Live Science, 2024](#livescience2024)).
+Global warming is one of the most critical challenges of our time, and to address it effectively, we need more detailed information on where and when GHG emissions occur.
 This data is crucial for setting actionable emissions reduction goals and enabling policymakers to make informed decisions.
-Given this situation, Climate TRACE, a non-profit coalition of organizations, is building a timely, open, and accessible inventory of global emissions sources, currently covering around 83% of global emissions.
+Given this situation, Climate TRACE, a non-profit coalition of organizations, is building a timely, open, and accessible inventory of global emissions sources that currently covers around 83% of global emissions.

 Building direct emissions are responsible for between 6% and 9% of global GHG emissions, primarily due to onsite fossil fuel combustion for heating, water heating, and cooking.
-Indirect emissions from lighting, consumer electronics, and air conditioning are excluded, as they are typically electric and accounted for separately in the Climate TRACE database.
+In contrast, indirect emissions from lighting, consumer electronics, and air conditioning are excluded as they typically result from electricity use and are accounted for separately in the Climate TRACE database.

 Despite their significant contribution to global emissions, the building sector still lacks the timely, high-resolution, and low-latency data needed to assess GHG emissions accurately.
-Current methodologies rely on outdated data, often delayed by over a year, or on self-reported data that is scarce or unavailable globally.
+Current methodologies rely on outdated or spatially limited data, and emissions inventories remain incomplete—52 countries lack emissions data after 2012, with even larger gaps at the subnational and local levels ([Climate TRACE, 2023](#climatetrace2023) ; [Luers et al., 2022](#luers2022)）.
+In addition, available data is often spatially coarse or inconsistently reported, further limiting the effectiveness of climate action at local scales.

 ### 2.2  Problem Statement  <a name="ProblemStatement"></a>